piotrromanowski/piotrromanowski.github.io/content/posts/thin_wrappers.md

 draft: false
 ---

-Third party deps are introduced in any project you work on.
+Third party dependencies are introduced in any project you work on.
 You can even think of a standard library as a dependency which may have breaking api changes.
 In this blog post we will explain the benefits of writing thin wrappers for any dependencies you might use throughout your code base.